PTO Install: How to torque PTO bolts

 HOW TO TORQUE

-The types of tools required to properly torque the mounting fasteners vary somewhat based on PTO and transmission type, but generally speaking are fairly similar.
+The types of tools required to properly torque the mounting fasteners vary somewhat based on PTO and transmission type, but generally speaking, are fairly similar.

 A standard adjustable torque wrench can be used on all the mounting fasteners on a PTO with the proper adapters and extensions.
-Torque wrench accuracy is typically best in the middle to high end of the adjustment range, so one which has the PTO spec somewhere between 20% and 100% of the range is recommended.
+Torque wrench accuracy is typically best in the middle to high end of the adjustment range, so one that has the PTO spec somewhere between 20% and 100% of the range is recommended.

 Figure 4.
 Torque wrench showing adjustment range of 20–100 ft. lbs.